Bitcoin buried in Newport landfill: Opinion

+When Howells was interviewed in 2013 about his first visit to the landfill, he stated, "As soon as I saw the site, I thought you've got no chance.
+The area covered is huge."
+He later retracted this opinion.

-Howells believed that the city council would allow him to retrieve the device once it had become sufficiently valuable, saying in 2017 that "it's just been a waiting game for the past few years … waiting until the bitcoin price was high enough to make the drive a juicy enough treasure to hunt.”
-In 2022, he estimated that there was an "80–90 per cent chance" that the Bitcoin could be recovered if the hard drive was found and the platter was still intact.
-At the same time, he acknowledged that the device was "a needle in a haystack" and that the investment from venture capitalists was extremely high-risk, a view echoed by a UK waste management expert.
+In 2017, Howells believed that the city council would allow him to retrieve the device once it had become sufficiently valuable, saying that "it's just been a waiting game for the past few years … waiting until the bitcoin price was high enough to make the drive a juicy enough treasure to hunt.”
+In 2021, he stated that "The outside case might be rusted.
+But the inside disk, where the data is stored there should be a good chance that it still works."
+In 2022, he estimated that there was an "80–90 per cent chance" that the Bitcoin could be recovered if the hard drive was found and the glass platter was still intact and not shattered.
+At the same time, he acknowledged that the device was "a needle in a haystack".
 In 2024, Howells' legal team stated in court that the metaphorical haystack was theoretically "much, much smaller", due to the "considerable expertise" involved in planning an excavation.

+One of his investors has described the investment as "very, very high-risk".
+A UK waste management expert described the weight of even the smaller section identified by Howells as "the equivalent weight of over 82 million hard drives" and also listed "continual waste compaction, heat from decomposing organic matter, methane and other landfill gasses, and toxic leachate seeping through the waste" as "a hostile environment for electronics".